-Basic Photography Information is now available everywhere around you and there is an abundance of free digital photography advice and knowledge for you to absorb.
-But here's the problem.
+Here's the problem.
+Basic Photography Information is now available everywhere around you, but where do you start?
+There's a ton of free digital photography advice and knowledge for you to absorb.

 Photography blogs are everywhere.
 Any Joan Doe with a camera can post articles to a blog and give you advice.
 Yeah right!
 And anybody with a screwdriver is an expert mechanic too.

 I did it the expensive way.
-My parents, bless their soles, allowed me to drop out of engineering school and paid lots of money for me to attend a 2nd four year college and earn a Bachelor of Science degree in Professional Photography.
+My parents, bless their soles, allowed me to drop out of engineering school and paid lots of money for me to attend a 2nd four-year college and earn a BS degree in Professional Photography.
 That's an expense you can do without!

 It's clear to see that it's a great time to be involved with photography today.
 You can now practically teach yourself so many of the desired skills because of the amazing huge source of information available with tips on taking digital photography spread out like a dumped over jar of marbles.